 - Okroshka – a summer soup made with kefir

 - Paska – a giant sweet and tasty bread

 - Kapusniak (vegetarian or meat options) – traditional soup made with mushroom broth for vegetarians, carrots, onions, potatoes

 - Varenyky (vegetarian or meat options) – dumplings made with sweet or savory fillings

-Beyond the golden lit domes, the enormous Dnieper River, and intriguing history, the impressive food scene in Kiev is another area the city shines brightly in.
-If you’re traveling to Kiev as a vegan, there’s a multitude of splendid restaurants to seek out and try.
-From a classic vegan burger to traditional Ukrainian borscht, Kiev is a yummy haven for vegans.
+Beyond the golden lit domes, the enormous Dnieper River, and intriguing history, the impressive food scene in Kyiv is another area the city shines brightly in.
+If you’re traveling to Kyiv as a vegan, there’s a multitude of splendid restaurants to seek out and try.
+From a classic vegan burger to traditional Ukrainian borscht, Kyiv is a yummy haven for vegans.

 About the author: Ciara is wellness travel blogger, personal trainer and travel coach.
 She’s a SoCal native who loves to travel the globe with her husband and find new ways to feel happy and healthy.
 Through a blend of fitness, nutrition, and personal development tips — her travel blog, Wellness Travel Diaries helps your mind, body, and soul take a vacation too.
 When she’s not traveling, you’ll find her playing frisbee with friends or eating a giant bowl of dark chocolate ice cream.
 You can follow Ciara on Instagram, on Pinterest and Twitter @WellnessTravelD.

 For the end I left a few announcements that might interest you: